Skip to main content

 handler tui --bearer-env HANDLER_TOKEN

-• switching between multiple agent connections in tabs
+• switching between multiple A2A servers in tabs

 • inspecting agent cards and supported capabilities

-• editing auth, custom headers, and connection details interactively
+• editing auth, custom headers, and server details interactively

 • keeping recent sessions close at hand while testing agents repeatedly